SATURDAY 19 OCT STROMNESS TOWN HALL 14:00-17:35

 Chaired by Dr Jen Harland, Zooarchaeologist & Trustee of Stromness Museum

-A second chance to see the community animation exploring the quirkier aspects of life in Scapa Flow made with animator Lizzy Hobbs and the films made by Youth Café participants responding to Stromness Museum artefacts.
+A second chance to see the films made by Youth Café participants responding to Stromness Museum artefacts.

 Below the Flow: marine life on the wrecks and ‘blue carbon’ habitats

-Keynote Speakers PROF JOANNE S PORTER & DR ANDREW WANT
+Keynote Speakers DR JOANNE S PORTER & DR ANDREW WANT

 International Centre for Island Technology, Heriot Watt University

 Prior to WW1 Scapa Flow existed as a natural deep water harbour, with considerable water flowing through and between islands at both the western entrance (Hoy Sound) and across on the east side (Lambs Holm, Glimps Holm, Burray and South Ronaldsay).
-Prior to the development of barriers to prevent submarines entering Scapa Flow, currents are recorded on charts produced by the Hydrographic Office at levels of 6-7 knots.
 Since the inclusion of first block ships and then later on the Churchill Barriers, the current flow strength and direction has certainly changed in Scapa Flow, with some areas that were previously high energy, in the present day now being much lower in energy.
 Consequently, the marine communities will also have adapted and changed in response.
-It is likely that animals requiring a strong current flow to bring food to them, will have diminished in some areas as the flow regime changed.

 A Window on Underwater Orkney